NAME AND LOCATION

 8.2 Chair-Elect.
 The Chair-Elect shall succeed to the Chair position.
 The Chair-Elect shall act in the absence of the Chair.
 The Chair-Elect shall serve as the Chair of the Finance Committee and shall present a report on the financial condition of TSAE at all meetings of the Board of Directors and at other times when requested by the Chair or Board of Directors.
 The Chair-Elect shall oversee the budget and audit; and facilitate the strategic initiative portion of the Board meeting.

-8. 3 Immediate Past Chair: The Immediate Past Chair will serve as chair of the Nominating Committee.
-Past Chair will also Chair the annual evaluation process of the President, in conjunction with the Executive Officers, and report evaluation results to the Board.
+8.3 Immediate Past Chair: The Immediate Past Chair will serve as chair of the Nominating Committee.
+Past Chair will also Chair the annual evaluation process of the Executive Director, in conjunction with the Executive Officers, and report evaluation results to the Board.

 9.1 Authority and Responsibility.
 The Executive Committee may act in place and stead of the Board of Directors between meetings on all matters, except those specifically reserved to the Board by these Bylaws, pursuant to delegation of authority to such Executive Committee by the Board of Directors.
 Actions of the Executive Committee shall be reported to the Board by mail, electronically or at the next Board meeting.

 9.2 Executive Committee Configuration.
-The Executive Committee shall consist of the Chair; Chair-Elect; Strategic Leaders as appointed; the Immediate Past Chair; and the President, who shall serve without vote.
+The Executive Committee shall consist of the Chair; Chair-Elect; Strategic Leaders as appointed; the Immediate Past Chair; and the Executive Director, who shall serve without vote.